sir-dunxalot/yaml-front-matter-brunch/README.md

 Despite still being a `.md` file, The module is made acessible to the rest of the app based on its filename.

-For example, if you are watching a bunch of `.md` files in a `posts` directory, you can find and use all the post objects in your node app like this:
+For example, if you are watching a bunch of `.md` files in a `posts` directory, you can find and use all the post objects in your Brunch app like this:

 ```js
 var listOfPosts = [];